Team-Fungi/K-mer/README.md

-# K-mer
+# Kmer
-Using K-mer in neural networks for ITS classification
+Using Kmer in neural networks for ITS classification